sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ## Create the gitops repository

-Unless you are using the stormshift environment, create a new gitops repository.
-You can choose a different name, but the subsquent docs assume it to reside in ~/manuela-gitops.
+Unless you are using the stormshift environment, create a new GitOps repository.
+You can choose a different name, but the subsequent docs assume it to reside in ~/manuela-gitops.

-### Option 1: You demo stormshift and use existing github.com/sa-mw-dach/manuela-gitops
+### Option 1: You demo stormshift and use the existing github.com/sa-mw-dach/manuela-gitops

 ```bash
 cd ~
 git clone https://github.com/sa-mw-dach/manuela-gitops.git
 ```

-### Option 2: You set up a new environemnt and use a custom gitops repository
+### Option 2: You set up a new environment and use a custom GitOps repository

-Create your own gitops repo from ```~/manuela-dev/gitops-repo-example```
+Create your own GitOps repo from ```~/manuela-dev/gitops-repo-example```
 ```bash
 cd ~
 git init manuela-gitops